PaulEunKim/dvhope/README.txt

 No installation is needed to run the demo, just a web browser.
-However, if you want to replicate data manipulation, modeling, and plot creation, the main packages are included in the requirements.txt:
+However, if you want to replicate data manipulation, modeling, and plot creation, the main packages are included in CODE/requirements.txt:

 1. Install Java 8 (required for H2O notebooks) and Conda
 2. Run the below commands to install python requirements
 ```
 conda create --name dvhope python==3.10
 conda activate dvhope
-pip install -r requirements.txt
+pip install -r CODE/requirements.txt
 ```

 # EXECUTION